JohannesSeikowsky/book_downloader/readme.md

 - scroll to very bottom, adjust example function to download the book you want.

-- run program using Python2 | python main.py
+- python main.py (running program using Python2)

 #### Book will be downloaded directly into the /book_downloader directory.